-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa or to decide if this is the best visa for you.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa or to decide if this is the best visa for you.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.
 Click here if to learn if you are required to pass the s 501 character test.

 041 222 4020 or WeChat: AUDvisa